 We provide or are developing services to support the finding, nurturing and retention of award-winning talent including:

-- Careers information: offering crucial information on the jobs in screen and pathways to them
+- Careers information: offering crucial information on how to get into the screen industries, the jobs in screen and how to progress your career

 - Apprenticeships: creating new apprenticeship standards to answer skills needs

 - Skills forecasting: gathering robust evidence to inform skills investment

 - Mentoring: a standardised mentoring programme for talent at all levels

 - Centres of Excellence: targeted skills development across nations and regions

 - Quality marking - ScreenSkills Select: signposting higher and further education courses identified by practitioners as relevant to working in the industry

 - Bursaries: support for those who need help with fees, transport, living or childcare costs

 - Training: world-class professional development courses